emberjs/ember.js/guides/05-validators.md

 ```

 Alternatively, without a collaborating object model, this tag can be used
-all the root references.
-The revision counter can be artifically incremented
+in all root references that bridges the untracked objects into the system.
+The
-once just before entering the global render loop: this will ensure that each
+revision counter can be artifically incremented once just before entering the
-computation is only performed once inside each render loop.
-(This assumes the
+global render loop: this will ensure that each computation is only performed
-templates are side-effect-free.)
+once inside each render loop.
+This assumes the templates are side-effects-free.

 Together, this sets of primitives allows us to implement a very efficient yet
 expressive dirty-tracking system without notifications and subscriptions within